-Poverty remains entrenched in places like Dayton, where a staggering 30% of the population was born into poverty and, in many cases, never escapes it.
-Despite public health programs, this systemic issue has shown little improvement over the years.
+Poverty remains entrenched in places like Dayton, where a staggering 30% of the population was born into poverty and, in many cases, never escapes issue has shown little improvement over the years.
 A critical challenge lies in the financial struggles faced by women.
 Many hover at the edge of public assistance, forced to make difficult decisions between pursuing new employment opportunities or relying on assistance to support their families.